Gas Exchange

 • Concentration gradient: The greater the gradient, the faster the rate

-“The rate of diffusion is inversely proportional to the square root of its molar mass at identical pressure and temperature”
+Graham's Law showing the rate of diffusion of a gas is proportional to 1 divided by the square root of the molar mass of the gas

-In other words, the smaller the mass of a gas, the more rapidly it will diffuse.
+Therefore, the smaller the mass of a gas, the more rapidly it diffuses, allowing them to reach equilibrium faster.

 Fick’s Law

-Fick’s law gives us a number of factors that affect the rate of diffusion of a gas through fluid:
+Fick’s Law describing the rate of diffusion of a gas through a medium

-In the lungs, whilst oxygen is smaller than carbon dioxide, the difference in solubility means that carbon dioxide diffuses roughly 20 times faster than oxygen.
+In the lungs, whilst oxygen is smaller than carbon dioxide, the difference in solubility (represented by the diffusion coefficient) means that carbon dioxide diffuses 20 times faster than oxygen.
+However, the large partial pressure gradient of oxygen compensates for this, creating a greater diffusion gradient than carbon dioxide.

 Diffusion of Oxygen

-The partial pressure of oxygen is low in the alveoli compared to the external environment.
-This is due to continuous diffusion of oxygen across the alveolar membrane and the diluting effect of carbon dioxide entering the alveoli to leave the body.
+In the alveoli, the partial pressure of oxygen is lower than the external environment.
+This is due to the continuous diffusion of oxygen across the membrane into the blood and the diluting effect of carbon dioxide entering the alveoli to leave the body.

 Diffusion of Carbon Dioxide

-Carbon dioxide is transported in the blood in multiple ways; including dissolved, associated with proteins and as bicarbonate ions.
-Further information on transport of carbon dioxide in the blood can be found here.
+Carbon dioxide is transported in the blood in multiple ways.
+It can be dissolved, associated with proteins and transported as bicarbonate ions.

 Diffusion Barrier

-The diffusion barrier in the lungs consists of the following layers:
+The diffusion barrier in the lungs from the alveoli to the blood cell consists of:

 • Alveolar epithelium